EXT. STREAM — DAY

 BRAD WILSON: (sneers) What was that word you called me, pipsqueak?

-BRAD WILSON: (points at Clark) Watch who you call idiot, Kent!
+BRAD WILSON: (points at Clark) I’m gonna feed you your tongue!

 Fishing out another rock, Clark lets it fly.
 Whistling through the air, it hits Brad hard in the face, right in the cheekbone.